BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 It also affects explosive (but not armor piercing) rockets from rocket launcher and grenade launchers from [EcCo mod](http://www.nma-fallout.com/threads/economy-and-combat-rebalance-mod.193578/).

 #### Level 5 after temple of trials
 Nets the Chosen 9500 xp right at the beginning of the game, almost leveling him to 5.
-(The reason for "almost" is that the interface is limited to 99 free skill points max, so a Skilled character will lose point if gone directly to level 5)
+(The reason for "almost" is that the interface is limited to 99 free skill points max, so a Skilled character will lose many points if gone directly to level 5)

 #### Silence fake reload animation
 Silence really annoying SMG/rifle "reload" sound which the dude does when he's idle (which is every few seconds).
 The animation itself still plays.